Skip to content

 PHP SDK

-The FraiseQL PHP SDK is a schema authoring SDK: you define GraphQL types, queries, and mutations in PHP using attributes (PHP 8.0+), and the FraiseQL compiler generates an optimized GraphQL API backed by your SQL views.
+The FraiseQL PHP SDK is a schema authoring SDK: you define GraphQL types using PHP 8 attributes and register queries and mutations using a fluent builder API, and the FraiseQL compiler generates an optimized GraphQL API backed by your SQL views.

 Terminal window